Flood Threat Information

 Evacuation from a potential flood inundation area occurs when the action stage alarm is sounded.
 Citizens must prepare to leave their residence ahead of the warning stage.
 Instructions are disseminated in the alert and warning process.

-The attached map contains the recommended evacuation routes for Osceola County.
+Familiarize yourself with the Flood Evacuation Maps for evacuation routes.
 All routes should be verified by the warned resident prior to departing.
 The verification process occurs by way of the alert message.
-Always be safe and remember – Turn Around Don't Drown!
+Always be safe and remember – Turn Around, Don't Drown!